Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Acknowledgments

 \section{Acknowledgments}

+We thank A Jimeno-Pozo and F Guinea for helpful discussions.
 C. T. S. C. acknowledges funding from the Croucher Foundation and an Imperial College President's Scholarship.
 Z.A.H.G acknowledges support through the Glasstone Research Fellowship in Materials, University of Oxford.
 We acknowledge the Thomas Young Centre under Grant No. TYC-101.
 AF and DMK acknowledge funding by the DFG within the Priority Program SPP 2244 ``2DMP'' -- 443274199.
 V. V. acknowledges support from the European Union NextGenerationEU - M4, C2, Investment line 1.2 - title "Ultrafast exciton dynamics and optoelectronics in moire superlattices - UltraDYNOMOS", CUP N. B53C24010860005.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 101067977.